Thursford railway station

 Thursford railway station was a station in Norfolk, England on the Midland and Great Northern Joint Railway line between Melton Constable and South Lynn.
 It was closed in 1959 along with the rest of the line.
 It served the settlement of Thursford, where Station Road remains as a reminder.
+The station was demolished after closure and the site is now occupied by a road the B1354.